WebAssembly/component-model/design/mvp/CanonicalABI.md

 In the async case, the combination of `asyncio.create_task` with `eager_task_factory` immediately start executing `do_call` without `await`ing it.
-Following `create_task`, `do_call` has either completed eagerly (with `return_thunk` having been called to write the return values into the caller-supplied memory buffer), in which case the lowered function can simply return `0` to indicate "done".
+Following `create_task`, `do_call` has either completed eagerly (with `on_return` having been called to write the return values into the caller-supplied memory buffer), in which case the lowered function can simply return `0` to indicate "done".
 Otherwise, the coroutine is still running, in which case it is added to an instance-wide table of active async subtasks,